 - ½ lb bacon

-- ¼ c light soy sauce
+- ¼ cup light soy sauce

-- ¼ c white wine
+- ¼ cup white wine

-- 1 T onion finely chopped
+- 1 Tbsp finely chopped onion

 - 1 clove garlic minced

-- ¼ t crushed red pepper flakes
+- ¼ tsp crushed red pepper flakes

-- 1 T fresh parsley minced
+- 1 Tbsp fresh parsley minced

-- 1 T honey
+- 1 Tbsp honey

-- Preheat oven to 350F.
+- Heat oven to 350°F.

-- While pork is resting, take a whisk and scrape up the browned bits and mix the juices to make a little sauce.
+- While pork is resting, take a whisk and scrape up the browned bits in the bake dish and mix the juices to make a little sauce.